subham008/Pealn/README.md

  ```
 ---

-*Peacock makes your CLI apps more colorful and expressive!*
+*Pealn makes your CLI apps more colorful and expressive!*